Published On: Mar 21 2013 06:07:03 PM EDTUpdated On: Mar 27 2015 02:00:00 AM EDT

 1952: The movie musical "Singin' in the Rain," starring Gene Kelly, Debbie Reynolds and Donald O'Connor, premieres in New York City.
 The film was only a modest hit when released and earned only two Oscar nominations, for supporting actress Jean Hagen and its score, but is now frequently described as one of the best musicals ever made and one of the greatest American films.

-1939: Oregon wins the first NCAA men's basketball tournament with a 46-33 victory over Ohio State in Evanston, Ill.
+1939: Oregon wins the first NCAA men's basketball tournament with a 46-33 victory over Ohio State in Evanston, Illinois.
 Eight teams played a total of eight games in this first national championship tournament.
 Oklahoma and Villanova were the other teams to make the first Final Four, with Brown, Texas, Utah State and Wake Forest also taking part in the tournament.

-1931: Actor David Janssen, best known for playing Dr. Richard Kimble on the 1960s TV show "The Fugitive," is born in Naponee, Neb.
+1931: Actor David Janssen, best known for playing Dr. Richard Kimble on the 1960s TV show "The Fugitive," is born in Naponee, Nebraska.
 Janssen, who died of a heart attack at the age of 48 on Feb.
 13, 1980, was also known for starring in the TV shows "Richard Diamond, Private Detective" and "Harry O."

-1929: Actress Anne Ramsey, best known for her roles in the movies "The Goonies" and "Throw Momma from the Train" (pictured), is born Anne Mobley in Omaha, Neb.
+1929: Actress Anne Ramsey, best known for her roles in the movies "The Goonies" and "Throw Momma from the Train" (pictured), is born Anne Mobley in Omaha, Nebraska.
 Ramsey, who started her acting career on Broadway before kicking off her Hollywood career with character parts in TV shows such as "Little House on the Prairie," "Wonder Woman" and "Ironside," earned Academy Award and Golden Globe nominations for her "Throw Momma from the Train" role in 1988.
 She died of esophageal cancer at age 59 on Aug.
 11, 1988.

 1915: Mary Mallon (foreground), better known as "Typhoid Mary," the first healthy carrier of disease ever identified in the United States, is put in quarantine, where she would remain for the rest of her life.
 She was presumed to have infected some 51 people, three of whom died, over the course of her career as a cook.
 She had earlier been quarantined between 1907 and 1910, but was released when she promised to abandon working as a cook and to take reasonable steps to prevent transmitting typhoid to others.
 Although she was given a job as a laundress, she soon changed her name and returned to cooking, leading to her second and final stint in quarantine.